 In all seriousness, having a trial period is not something new, it’s harmless and actually quite beneficial, and couples have been doing it for ages to test out their compatibility when it comes to living together.

 However, this trial period option is only a “so-so” accurate testing method and it still can’t measure the actual months and years that you will be putting into a home and a life with someone in the same home with you 24/7 when you do it “for real”.

 But it still provides some insight on what it may be like and that’s why it’s important to try to do the trial period for at least one good month (30 days or 4 weeks) and be around each other as much as you possibly can when you’re at home to simulate what real-life living together is like.

-- Figure out the storage situation and where all of your furniture is going to go before you get there.
+1. Figure out the storage situation.
+Figure out where all of your furniture is going to go before you get there.
 We briefly mentioned talking about decorations and the layout of the house, it’s super important to know where all of your items are going to go before you even move them into the house.

 Almost like a gas station for a car, we need to be taken into the shop and pumped up full of fuel sometimes to be able to keep it moving steadily.

 4. Talk about the important matters.
 At some point, you should discuss marriage and/or children with your partner.
 Chances are if you’ve never talked about it but you’re living together now, it’s crossed their mind a time or two as well.